-FO° Talks: Here’s How Helicopters Will Make India a Major Geopolitical Power
+FO° Talks: Here’s How Helicopters Will Aid India’s Development

-In this episode of FO° Talks, Atul Singh and Ashutosh Lal explore helicopters as a unique development index for India.
+In this episode of FO° Talks, Atul Singh and Ashutosh Lal explore the use of helicopters as a unique development index for India.
 Lal highlights the Indian Air Force’s legacy, the limited civil fleet and the urgent need for emergency services and disaster response capacity.
 He calls for systemic reform, infrastructure investment and integration of helicopters as vital public-service tools.

 Check out our comment feature!